pydanny/pydanny.github.com/posts2013/2013-01-23-beginners-guide-pycon-part-ii.rst

 Friday Morning
 ---------------

 The registration desk opens at 7:00 AM.
 Breakfast begins at 8:00 AM.
 From 9:00 AM to 10:20 AM is the welcome and initial keynote speeches.
-PyCon keynotes aren't boring - **they are crazy awesome!** Say hi if you see me!
+PyCon keynotes aren't boring - **they are crazy awesome!**.

 In selecting these talks, I've tried to focus on the more technical ones.